cellml/libcellml/docs/reference/sectionB_elements.rst

 Specific information items
 --------------------------

+.. contianer:: issue-import-units-name

    1. Every :code:`import units` element MUST contain an unprefixed :code:`name` attribute.
 The value of the :code:`name` attribute MUST be a :ref:`valid CellML identifier<specA_cellml_identifier>`.

       The value of the :code:`name` attribute MUST NOT be identical to the :code:`name` attribute of any other :code:`units` or :code:`import units` element in the CellML infoset.

 .. marker3_1

+.. container:: issue-import-units-ref

    2. Every :code:`import units` element MUST contain an unprefixed :code:`units_ref` attribute.
 The value of the :code:`units_ref` attribute MUST be a
       :ref:`valid CellML identifier<specA_cellml_identifier>`.

-   The value of the :code:`units_ref` attribute MUST match the value of the :code:`name` attribute on a :code:`units` or :code:`import units` element in the imported CellML infoset.
+      The value of the :code:`units_ref`
+      attribute MUST match the value of the :code:`name` attribute on a :code:`units` or :code:`import units` element in the imported CellML infoset.

       The value of the :code:`units_ref` attribute MUST NOT match the value of the :code:`units_ref` attribute on any sibling :code:`import units` element.

 .. marker4